mezo-org/musd/docs/README.md

 `batchLiquidateTroves(address[] calldata _troveArray)`: callable by anyone, accepts a custom list of Troves addresses as an argument.
 Steps through the provided list and attempts to liquidate every Trove, until it reaches the end or it runs out of gas.
 A Trove is liquidated only if it meets the conditions for liquidation.
 For a batch of 10 Troves, the gas costs per liquidated Trove are roughly between 75K-83K, for a batch of 50 Troves between 54K-69K.

 `redeemCollateral(uint _MUSDAmount, address _firstRedemptionHint, address _upperPartialRedemptionHint, address _lowerPartialRedemptionHint, uint _partialRedemptionHintNICR, uint _maxIterations)`: redeems `_MUSDamount` of stablecoins for ether from the system.
-Decreases the caller’s mUSD balance, and sends them the corresponding amount of collateral.
-Executes successfully if the caller has sufficient mUSD to redeem.
+Decreases the caller’s MUSD balance, and sends them the corresponding amount of collateral.
+Executes successfully if the caller has sufficient MUSD to redeem.
 The number of Troves redeemed from is capped by `_maxIterations`.

-`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total mUSD debt.
+`getCurrentICR(address _user, uint _price)`: computes the user’s individual collateralization ratio (ICR) based on their total collateral and total MUSD debt.
 Returns 2^256 -1 if they have 0 debt.

 `getTroveOwnersCount()`: get the number of active Troves in the system.